snchitonga/data-analyst-portfolio/Python-Correlation-Project/Jupyter notebooks with analysis & visualizations/README.txt

 jupyter notebook notebooks/movie_correlation_analysis.ipynb

-Run all cells to reproduce analysis and visualizations.
+Run all cells to reproduce the analysis and visualizations.

 Key Insights